Thulium: Physical properties

 Pure thulium metal has a bright, silvery luster, which tarnishes on exposure to air.
 The metal can be cut with a knife, as it has a Mohs hardness of 2 to 3; it is malleable and ductile.
 Thulium is ferromagnetic below 32 K, antiferromagnetic between 32 and 56 K, and paramagnetic above 56 K.

 Thulium has two major allotropes: the tetragonal α-Tm and the more stable hexagonal β-Tm.

 Chemical properties

 Thulium tarnishes slowly in air and burns readily at 150 °C to form thulium(III) oxide:

+Thulium dust can cause explosions and fires.

 Thulium is quite electropositive and reacts slowly with cold water and quite quickly with hot water to form thulium hydroxide:

 Thulium reacts with all the halogens.
 Reactions are slow at room temperature, but are vigorous above 200 °C: